Renters' Rights Act -

 Students who live in university halls will not be affected by the changes to notices, or the new rolling contracts.
 That is because students living in halls have licence agreements.
 The new rules will only affect tenants with 'assured shorthold tenancies'.

-The Government has said it will change the law for private halls or 'PBSAs'.
-Accommodation offered to students in private student halls will be exempt from the new tenancy rules if the companies managing these sites agree to join an approved code of practice.
+The Renters’ Rights Act will change the law that applies to private halls or 'PBSAs'.
+Accommodation offered to students in private student halls will be exempt from the new tenancy rules if the companies managing these sites join an approved code of practice.
 We expect that most private landlords will not be eligible to for this exemption.

 Other changes